ShopBonsai/docs/docs/intro.md

 ## API

-The [Bonsai API](/docs/api) is a RESTful API that allows you to get up-to-date product information, generate checkout totals and place orders.
+The [Bonsai API](/docs/api) is a RESTful API that allows you to get up-to-date product information, generate checkout totals, place orders, and get information about your orders.
 It is the most flexible way to integrate with Bonsai.

 > Find all information about our [API](/docs/api).